 2. Grow your own

 Growing your own fruit and veg in the garden is a great way to become more sustainable.
 Home grown food reduces the need for transportation and plastic packaging which often leads to air pollution and waste.
 What’s more is that you do not need a large space in order to grow your own produce.
-We have some great solutions suitable for gardens of all shapes and sizes:
+Why not start simple, by growing your own herbs, which you can repurpose an old container for and only requires a small space.

 3. Make your own compost